pvan1/DATA-606-Capstone/README.md

 For that reason the exploration of Artificial Neural Networks using Tensorflow will be carried out in Google Colab Notebooks.
 Those notebooks are uploaded here.

-capstone_phase2_ann.ipynb contains the exploration of ANN classifiers.
+capstone_phase2_ann.ipynb contains the exploration of ANN classifiers, focusing mainly on hyper-parameter tuning and evaluation of a network using the optimal feature subset identified by the Random Forest classifier.

+capstone_phase2_ann2.ipynb contains hyper-parameter tuning and evaluation of a network using the five (5) previously identified feature subsets, for direct comparison to the traditional ML models used.